-Nevertheless, the peace did not prompt Mamluk merchants to embark on long, risky voyages to trade with China.
-Instead, it appears that the Mamluk merchants no longer found it necessary to personally venture into India and China; they began hiring Indian employees to handle trade on their behalf.
-Furthermore, whether in maritime or overland trade, Mamluk merchants could establish collaborations with Ilkhanid merchants and extend loans to the latter.
-Ibn Baṭṭuṭa narrated an anecdote of a merchant from Karbala who attempted an unsuccessful suicide due to his inability to repay a loan borrowed from a Syrian merchant.
-Eventually, the merchant took his own life after arriving in China for trade.
-He received information that his slave, who was responsible for transmitting his merchandise, had deceived him by keeping all the profits from the goods exchanged and then disappearing.
+That being said, the treaty did not incite a surge of Mamluk merchants willing to embark on long, risky voyages to trade with China.
+Instead, it appears that Mamluk merchants no longer found it necessary to personally venture into India and China; they began hiring Indian employees to handle trade on their behalf instead.
+Furthermore, Mamluk merchants could establish collaborations with Ilkhanid merchants and extend loans to the latter to pursue both maritime and overland trade.
+Ibn Baṭṭuṭa narrated an anecdote about a merchant from Karbala who attempted an unsuccessful suicide due to his inability to repay a loan borrowed from a Syrian merchant.
+Eventually, the merchant took his own life after arriving in China.
+He received information that his slave, who was responsible for transporting his merchandise, had deceived him by keeping all the profits from the goods exchanged and then disappearing.

-In addition to the Indian employees and Ilkhanid collaborators, Yemenis also played an active role in both commodity and information exchanges between the Mamluk Sultanate and China.
-A noteworthy instance regarding the mourning of Ibn Taymiyya (1263-1328) is reported by travelers (al-musāfirūn) in the work of Ibn Rajab (d.
+In addition to Indian employees and Ilkhanid collaborators, Yemenis also played an active role in both commodity and information exchanges between the Mamluk Sultanate and China.
+They feature in a noteworthy instance regarding the mourning of Ibn Taymiyya (1263-1328) as reported by travelers (al-musāfirūn) in the work of Ibn Rajab (d.
 1393).
-In 1328, Ibn Taymiyya, a renowned Syrian scholar of the Hanbali school, passed away in prison at the Citadel of Damascus.
-Throughout his life, he faced multiple imprisonments primarily due to his controversial views on Islamic jurisprudence and theology, leading authorities to label some of his opinions as heretical.
-Nevertheless, the public showed strong support for him by gathering in the Citadel to mourn his loss.
+In 1328, Ibn Taymiyya, a renowned Syrian scholar of the Hanbali school, passed away in prison in the Citadel of Damascus.
+Throughout his life, he had faced multiple imprisonments, primarily due to his controversial views on Islamic jurisprudence and theology, leading authorities to label some of his opinions as heretical.
+Nevertheless, the public showed strong support for him by gathering at the Citadel to mourn his loss.

-Similarly, Ibn Rajab wrote that Muslims in most parts of the Islamic world performed the Islamic funeral prayer (ṣalāt al-ghāʾib) for Ibn Taymiyya, including even those in Yemen and China.
-Muslims in the distant reaches of China (bi-aqṣā al-ṣīn) held “a prayer for the exegetist of the Quran” (al-ṣalā ʿalā turjumān al-qurʾān) on Friday, reportedly addressed to Ibn Taymiyya.
-There is a Yuan-period inscription of a Yemeni Muslim in Quanzhou, suggesting that among the Muslim communities in China, there were likely migrants or itinerant merchants from the Red Sea.
-During their sojourns or residence in China, therefore, they likely attempted to maintain a connection to their home communities.
-Nonetheless, it also cannot be excluded that Ibn Rajab’s statement is an exaggerated literary expression to praise Ibn Taymiyya’s reputation.
+Ibn Rajab wrote that Muslims in most parts of the Islamic world also performed the Islamic funeral prayer (ṣalāt al-ghāʾib) for Ibn Taymiyya, including those in Yemen and China.
+Muslims in the distant reaches of China (bi-aqṣā al-ṣīn) held “a prayer for the exegetist of the Quran” (al-ṣalā ʿalā turjumān al-qurʾān)—ostensibly Ibn Taymiyya—on the Friday.
+There is a Yuan-period record of a Yemeni Muslim in Quanzhou, suggesting that among the Muslim communities in China, there were likely migrants or itinerant merchants from the Red Sea.
+During their sojourns or residence in China, they, therefore, likely attempted to maintain contact with their home communities.
+Nonetheless, we cannot rule out the possibility that Ibn Rajab’s statement is merely a hyperbole intended to elevate Ibn Taymiyya’s reputation.

-In short, despite the scarcity of direct trade between Mamluk merchants and China, the global trading system under Mongol rule facilitated the indirect exchange of goods and information between Mongol China and Egypt in a relay fashion.
+In short, despite the scarcity of direct trade between Mamluk merchants and China, the global trading system under Mongol rule facilitated the indirect exchange of goods and information between Mongol China and Egypt via relays.
 This exchange reached its peak during the third reign of Sultan al-Nāṣir Muḥammad.
-Nowadays, archeologists have found plenty of Chinese-style artifacts, such as ceramic shards and textiles bearing the sultan’s name, dating back to the fourteenth century inside the territory of the Mamluk Sultanate – in Damascus, Fustat (modern-day Cairo), Qus (north of Luxor), Aswan, Nubia (south of Aswan), Quseir (eastern Egypt, located on the Red Sea west coast), Aydhab (south of Quseir on the Red west coast) and Jeddah (near Mecca on the Red Sea east coast).
+Modern archeologists have found plenty of Chinese-style artifacts, such as ceramic shards and textiles bearing the sultan’s name, dating back to the fourteenth century inside the territory of the Mamluk Sultanate—in Damascus, Fustat (modern-day Cairo), Qus (north of Luxor), Aswan, Nubia (south of Aswan), Quseir (eastern Egypt, located on the Red Sea west coast), Aydhab (south of Quseir on the Red west coast), and Jeddah (near Mecca on the Red Sea east coast).
 Among the excavated artifacts, in addition to local copies, a considerable number are commodities or gifts originating from China.
-The discussion on Chinese commodities is scheduled for the next chapter; for now, let’s delve into the Mamluk merchants’ knowledge about Mongol China.
+We shall have more to say about Chinese commodities in the next chapter, but for now, we shall examine the topic of the Mamluk merchants’ knowledge about Mongol China.

 Ibn al-Ṣayqal: Qārā versus Qara-Qota/Khara-Khoto